AstleyS/devops-final-project/README.md

 ### **Manual Steps:**
 - The `RUNNER_TOKEN` must be provided manually.
 It is expected to be placed in `/vagrant_data/shared/runner_access_token.txt` or `/data/shared/runner_access_token.txt`.
 This value is displayed and can be retrieved from the (integration) terminal, otherwise you must retrieve it from Gitlab.

+**Note**: If retrieved from the terminal, it's advisable to copy it using the mouse instead of CTRL+SHIFT+C as if this is mistaken with CTRL+C it will stop the integration setup and the remaining steps should be done manually.

 - It might be necessary to enter into the developer's environment to proceed with the clone the repo, commit and push the changes.
 If that is the case -> user: user1 password: vagrant1234

 ---